 Studies in the EEA or Switzerland

-You can receive an extended child pension (förlängd barnpension) if you live and study in the EEA or Switzerland (EEA is the EU countries as well as Norway, Iceland and Liechtenstein) and if your studies correspond to studies that give you the right to Swedish study aid according to CSN (Swedish Central Student Aid Board).
+You can receive an extended child pension (förlängd barnpension) if you live and study in the EEA or Switzerland (EEA is the EU countries as well as Norway, Iceland and Liechtenstein) and if your studies correspond with studies that give you the right to Swedish study aid according to CSN (Swedish Central Student Aid Board).
 You must submit a certificate of study from your school.

 Children who have a residence permit in Sweden and are assumed to be staying here for longer than one year can receive survivor's benefit for children (efterlevandestöd) by applying for it, if one or both parents are deceased or disappeared and are likely to be deceased (for example in the event of war).